Introduction to Cassandra Monitoring

 The memory metrics provide JVM heap, non-heap, and total memory used by Cassandra.
 The JVM heap storage is used heavily for a variety of purposes by Cassandra.
 The non-heap memory is also used a lot by later versions of Cassandra.
 Monitoring the heap and overall memory gives insight into memory usage.
 It can be used to correlate with any issues and determine memory requirements.

 Please note, Cassandra cannot scale with an indefinite amount of memory.
 This boils down to the fact that JVM and GC cannot perform optimally for large heap size.
 The most common range of heap size for Cassandra is 8GB-32GB where the smaller size is configured with CMS GC and the larger size with G1GC.

 Alerting: Set alerts to test specific memory thresholds and tuning.

 Cassandra works with numerous thread pools internally.
 This design is aimed to achieve asynchronous tasks, and it also helps to handle back pressure.
-Monitoring for the thread pools makes it easy to understand the internal system behaviour.
+Monitoring for the thread pools makes it easy to understand the internal system behavior.
 It also helps to understand specific pools under pressure with active, pending, and blocked tasks.

 The solution for constantly saturated pools generally is to provide more processing capacity to the node or the cluster.
-Other core issues like poor data model and query pattern also impact on the thread pools.
+Other core issues like poor data model and query pattern also impact the thread pools.